peteroupc/peteroupc.github.io/bernsupp.md

 **Finding parameters _&alpha;_ and _L_ for Hölder continuous functions.** If $f(\lambda)$ is continuous, the following is one way to find the Hölder exponent (_&alpha;_) and Hölder constant (_L_) of $f$, to determine whether $f$ is Hölder continuous, not just continuous.

-First, if $f$ has a continuous first derivative on its domain, then _&alpha;_ is 1 ($f$ is **Lipschitz continuous**) and _L_ is the maximum of the absolute value of that derivative.
+First, if $f$ has a bounded and continuous first derivative on its domain, then _&alpha;_ is 1 ($f$ is **Lipschitz continuous**) and _L_ is the maximum of the absolute value of that derivative.

 Otherwise, consider the function $h(\lambda, c)=\text{abs}(f(\lambda)-f(c))/((\text{abs}(\lambda-c))^\alpha)$, or 0 if $\lambda=c$, where $0\lt\alpha\le 1$ is a Hölder exponent to test.
 For a given $\alpha$, let $g(\lambda)$ be the maximum of $h(\lambda,c)$ over all points $c$ where $f$ has a "vertical slope" or the "steepest slope exhibited".
 If $g(\lambda)$ is bounded for a given $\alpha$ on $f$'s domain (in this case, the closed unit interval), then $f$ is Hölder continuous with Hölder exponent $\alpha$ and Hölder constant (_L_) equal to or greater than the maximum value of $g(\lambda)$ on its domain.

 The following example, which uses the SymPy computer algebra library, plots $\max(h(\lambda,0),h(\lambda,1))$ when $f=\sqrt{\lambda(1-\lambda)}$ and $\alpha=1/2$: `lamda,c=symbols('lamda c'); func=sqrt(lamda*(1-lamda)); alpha=S(1)/2; h=Abs(func-func.subs(lamda,c))/Abs(lamda-c)**alpha; plot(Max(h.subs(c, 0), h.subs(c,1)), (lamda, 0, 1))`.

 **Functions with a Hölder continuous or Lipschitz continuous derivative.** The following table shows some functions whose derivatives are Hölder continuous, and others where that is not the case.
 (In the SymPy library, a function's derivative can be found using the `diff` method.)
-In the table below, if $f$ has a continuous _second_ derivative on its domain, then _&alpha;_ is 1 (the first derivative is Lipschitz continuous) and _L_ is the maximum of the absolute value of that _second_ derivative.
+In the table below, if $f$ has a bounded and continuous _second_ derivative on its domain, then _&alpha;_ is 1 (the first derivative is Lipschitz continuous) and _L_ is the maximum of the absolute value of that _second_ derivative.

 | Function $f(\lambda)$ | Derivative's Hölder exponent (_&alpha;_) and an upper bound of the derivative's Hölder constant (_L_): | Notes |
  ---- | ---- | ---- |